-ing me! for all of us!
+SUMMER SIRENS And it's "I hear you calling me! for all of us!

+Marie De Ville's contralto, heard over the telephone, won her an NBC contract.
+Swimming is among her favorite sports.
 Rosemary Lane, whose vivacious singing is a highlight of Fred Waring's Pennsylvanians, also is an enthusiastic swimmer.

+Above, John Charles Thomas in his power boat, Tip Toe.
+Below, Priscilla Lane limbers up before taking a cooling swim.
+Below, Patti Pickens poses in her red and white chintz suit.
+The coat has a hood to keep her hair from blowing.
 Above, old salt Curtis Arnall, star of Forever Young.
 Below, Betty Lou Gerson, leading lady of the First Nighter series.

 beautiful music into your homes.
-He is utterly free of any pose or showmanship, utterly straightforward and He is tall, with light brown hair and a healthy tan that survives the winter, broad-shouldered, athletic, handsome.
-It is his eyes that give him away, that reveal the sentimental dreamer behind this unusual musician, athlete and business man-kindly eyes, brimming with good humor, but with shadowed depths in which you still can see the For Wayne King may be, and is, on the top of the world ow, but he is there only after a long and bitter struggle gainst adversities that would have disheartened a less children-I don't mean my own children," (his eyes shone now, but he is there only after a long and bitter struggle against adversities that would have disheartened a less courageous boy.
+He is utterly free of any pose or showmanship, utterly straightforward and sincere.
+He is tall, with light brown hair and a healthy tan that survives the winter, broad-shouldered, athletic, handsome.
+It is his eyes that give him away, that reveal the sentimental dreamer behind this unusual musician, athlete and business man-kindly eyes, brimming with good humor, but with shadowed depths in which you still can see the many times. . .
+For Wayne King may be, and is, on the top of the world and blew myself right out of a job! now, but he is there only after a long and bitter struggle against adversities that would have disheartened a less courageous boy.
 He loves to read books of philosophy now, but his own philosophy of life was learned not out of books but in the school of hard knocks.

 To me, it is remarkable that a man not only should come out of such a battle with fame and fortune while he is still young, but that he should keep throughout such a bubbling sense of humor.
 "One of my first jobs," he told me, "was in a doctor's office.
 I was only about seven, but I could sweep and run errands.
 It was a pretty good job and I kept it nearly a year, but one day I found the doctor's shotgun.
-Temptalittle boy he used to be, the little boy who was hurt so tion was too much for me-I pulled the trigger and blew a large and ragged hole through his account bookswith pride at the mere mention of his proudest possessions, Penny, aged two and a half and Wayne, the new baby) "but especially the tads that have to work for a living, as I did.
-I talked to some paper boys in Bostonthey made a publicity stunt out of it, but it wasn't that to me-it was real-and touching.
+Temptalittle boy he used to be, the little boy who was hurt so tion was too much for me-I pulled the trigger and blew a large and ragged hole through his account books- "You know," he added seriously, "I am crazy about children-I don't mean my own children," (his eyes shone with pride at the mere mention of his proudest possessions, Penny, aged two and a half and Wayne, the new baby) "but especially the tads that have to work for a living, as I did.
+I talked to some paper boys in Boston-they made a publicity stunt out of it, but it wasn't that to me-it was real-and touching.
 I began that way, you know, peddling papers-it's not so easy as it sounds-" Harold Wayne King (he has dropped the Harold pro-